-The most likely pathway for introducing Mytilopsis sallei and Perna viridis into Australia is vessel biofouling, either on the hull or in the internal seawater systems of vessels.
-As seawater systems cannot be easily cleaned or inspected, they are potentially a greater threat than the hull.
+The most likely pathway for introducing Mytilopsis sallei and Perna viridis into Australia is vessel biofouling, either on the hull or niche areas.
+As internal seawater systems can be difficult to clean or inspect, marine pests in these niche areas prove a potentially greater threat than those on the hull.